 Simply put, your recuperation is one of the driving factors in an MMI rating.
 You are more likely to be classified at MMI as you continue to heal, and your condition improves.

 Always note any discomfort that you are still feeling or any continued limited range of motion for a body part when you are undergoing any evaluations by a medical professional.
 This helps healthcare providers understand when an injury continues to cause you problems.

 How Jebaily Law Firm Can Help with Your Maximum Medical Improvement Workers’ Compensation Case

 Are you worried about how reaching MMI could impact your South Carolina workers’ compensation benefits?
 You do not have to deal with these complicated and technical issues by yourself.
 Instead, let an experienced workers’ compensation attorney take charge.

-With offices in Florence and North Myrtle Beach, Jebaily Law Firm, P.A., has a respected record of success in workers’ compensation cases.
+With offices in Florence and North Myrtle Beach, Jebaily Law Firm has a respected record of success in workers’ compensation cases.
 For example, we’ve recovered $288,981.50 for a client who was originally denied a workers’ compensation claim for a head injury that lead to quadriplegia, and $308,469 in an occupational exposure case.